-Biological Resources Policy A-5: The County shall ensure that the NRMA is protected from degradation due to development in, or use of adjacent parcels within its jurisdiction.
+Biological Resources Policy A-5: The County shall ensure that the habitat management areas are protected from degradation due to development in, or use of adjacent parcels within its jurisdiction.

-Program A-5.1: The County shall coordinate with BLM in the design and installation of appropriate firebreaks to be required on all parcels that border the NRMA.
-Potential firebreaks include greenbelts, fuel reduction zones, fire roads, paved roads, tilled firebreaks, and parking tots.
-All firebreaks shall be at the development/habitat boundary, not breaks arily at the parcel boundary, and shall be installed within the parcel, not on NRMA lands.
+Program A-5.1: The County shall coordinate with BLM in the design and installation of appropriate firebreaks to be required on all parcels that border the habitat management lands.
+Potential firebreaks include greenbelts, fuel reduction zones, fire roads, paved roads, tilled firebreaks, and parking lots.
+All firebreaks shall be at the development/habitat boundary, not necessarily at the parcel boundary, and shall be installed within the parcel, not on habitat management lands.
 Firebreaks on adjacent parcels shall be contiguous.

-Program A-5.2: The County shall coordinate with BLM in the design and siting of barriers sufficient to prevent unauthorized vehicle access to the NRMA from adjacent parcels.
+Program A-5.2: The County shall coordinate with BLM in the design and siting of barriers sufficient to prevent unauthorized vehicle access to the habitat management lands from adjacent parcels.
 Gates shall be installed at appropriate points in the barrier to allow for emergency access and BLM and other appropriate agencies shall be provided keys to the gates.
 The County shall maintain, repair and replace, or cause to be maintained, repaired or replaced, the barrier as necessary in perpetuity.

-Program A-5.3: The County shall require stormwater drainage plans for all developments adjacent to the NRMA to incorporate measures for minimizing the potential for erosion in the NRMA due to stormwater runoff.
+Program A-5.3: The County shall require stormwater drainage plans for all developments adjacent to the habitat management areas to incorporate measures for minimizing the potential for erosion in the Habitat Management due to stormwater runoff.

-Program A-5.4: The County shall require that plans for construction of facilities in the northeastern portion of Polygon 19a include measures to protect the flow to and water quality of the ponds nearby, in the NRMA.
+Program A-5.4: The County shall require that plans for construction of facilities in the northeastern portion of Polygon 19a include measures to protect the flow to and water quality of the ponds nearby, in the habitat management areas.

-Program A-5.5: To minimize the potential for erosion or accelerated sedimentation, prevent fires from spreading, and prevent unauthorized access in the adjacent NRMA, the County shall require the following in the Laguna Seca Regional Park expansion areas on the former Fort Ord:
+Program A-5.5: To minimize the potential for erosion or accelerated sedimentation, prevent fires from spreading, and prevent unauthorized access in the adjacent habitat management areas, the County shall require the following in the Laguna Seca Regional Park expansion areas on the former Fort Ord:

-Maintain grass over the majority of the areas where vegetation is removed to allow for parking.
-Mow the grass prior to using the area for parking.

-- Require construction of a firebreak along the inside perimeter of each of the expansion areas.
-The firebreak shall be inspected before each event for which the areas are used and shall be improved as necessary to ensure its effectiveness. - Require the removal of all trash immediately following each event in which the expansion areas are used. - Post signs before each event in the expansion areas that state off-road vehicle use is not permitted in the NRMA.
+- Maintain grass over the majority of the areas where vegetation is removed to allow for parking.
+Mow the grass prior to using the area for parking. - Require construction of a firebreak along the inside perimeter of each of the expansion areas.
+The firebreak shall be inspected before each event for which the areas are used and shall be improved as necessary to ensure its effectiveness. - Require the removal of all trash immediately following each event in which the expansion areas are used. - Post signs before each event in the expansion areas that state off-road vehicle use is not permitted in the habitat management areas.

-Program A-5.6: The County shall monitor, or cause to be monitored, the two ponds within the NRMA adjacent to the Laguna Seca Regional Park expansion areas to identify any impacts to these areas from the adjacent use.
+Program A-5.6: The County shall monitor, or cause to be monitored, the two ponds within the habitat management area adjacent to the Laguna Seca Regional Park expansion areas to identify any impacts to these areas from the adjacent use.
 The ponds shall be inspected after each event for which the expansion areas are used.
 If adverse impacts are noted, the County shall require appropriate actions to prevent similar effects during future events.